poempelfox/Inkplate-6-peripheral-mode-with-WiFi/README.md

 # Soldered Inkplate Arduino library

-Note: This is a modified version of Inkplates Arduino library, where the only modification is that WiFi support and a few other things have been added to the "Peripheral mode" sketch (in `examples/Inkplate6/Diagnostics/Inkplate6_Peripheral_Mode`), so that you can control the display via WiFi too and not only via serial port.
+Note: This is a modified version of Soldereds "Inkplates-Arduino-library" repository, where the only modification is that WiFi support and a few other things have been added to the "Peripheral mode" sketch (in `examples/Inkplate6/Diagnostics/Inkplate6_Peripheral_Mode`), so that you can control the display via WiFi too and not only via serial port.
+Note that the actual library itself has not been modified - just one of the sketches that is contained in that repository.

 This is done in a very messy and quick-hack way, so there is sadly no chance to upstream this without putting in a lot of work.